Selkirk Rex vs Scottish Fold: Complete Comparison (2026)

 Health and Lifespan Comparison

 Selkirk Rex has a typical lifespan of 15-20 years, while Scottish Fold lives approximately 11-14 years.
 Health profiles differ significantly between these cats.
-Selkirk Rex is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
+Selkirk Rex is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
 Scottish Fold faces its own health challenges including Cartilage & Bone Issues, Cardiac Conditions, Other Concerns.
 Selkirk Rex has 2 documented predispositions compared to 3 for Scottish Fold, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health